kcha/seqcos/Seqcos/README.txt

 #################

 First, install any prerequisites, including .NET 4 Framework and Sho.
-Next Run SeqcosSetup-1.0.0.msi and follow the on screen instructions.
+Next Run SeqcosInstaller.msi and follow the on screen instructions.

 #################
 # UNINSTALL